The Role of Predictive Analytics in Mortgage Risk Assessment

 • Credit utilization changes: Rising credit card balances or new account openings that suggest financial stress

 Early warning models give servicers time to offer loss mitigation options before loans become seriously delinquent.
 That's better for borrowers, better for investors, and better for your default rates.
+For the operational side of integrating AI into existing servicing platforms, see the Microsoft Copilot deployment guide for mortgage operations.

 "Lenders who integrate AI-driven predictive analytics into their workflows gain decisive competitive advantages through superior risk assessment, faster approvals, and better portfolio performance."